POMIS Cup

-The POMIS Cup (known fully as President of Maldives Invitational Soccer Cup) is an international club football tournament kicked off in 1987 to promote the standards of local football in Maldives.
-This is the only international soccer club tournament held in the Maldives.
+The POMIS Cup (known fully as President of Maldives Invitational Soccer Cup) used to be an international club football tournament kicked off in 1987 to promote the standards of football in the Maldives.

-Due to various reasons, Football Association of Maldives (FAM) was not able to stage the tournament in the years of 2002 and 2004 to 2014.

 In 2003, two foreign clubs from India and Sri Lanka competed in the cup, Mahindra United and Negombo Youth.

-On 22 December 2014, Football Association of Maldives (FAM) normalisation committee decided to introduce POMIS Cup again and started in January 2015.
-In 2015, the top two teams of Dhivehi League played against two foreign teams in the POMIS Cup.
+On 22 December 2014, the Football Association of Maldives (FAM) normalisation committee decided to restart POMIS Cup.

-From 2016 onward, there will be four Maldivian teams (top four teams of Dhivehi Premier League) to participate the tournament along with two foreign teams.
 On 19 January 2015, POMIS Cup committee rebranded the President of Maldives Invitational Soccer Cup to the People of Maldives Invitational Soccer Cup.